takeoff-env/takeoff/README.md

 # Get ready to Takeoff

-Takeoff is a toolbox for rapid prototyping applications that uses scripts to make deployment of enironments easy
+Takeoff is a toolbox for rapid prototyping applications that uses scripts to make deployment of environments easy

 It is not a framework and is agnostic to any solutions provided to it, but does have some configuration options and conventions it likes.